WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## update

-Use as a verb to describe replacing an installed version of a product with a newer, *minor* version of the same product.
+Use as a verb to describe installing a version of a product with a newer, *minor* version of the same product, but not upgrading it to then next *major* version.
 Use as a noun to describe the process of updating software.

 Not *up-date* or *up date*.